Are Tattoos Becoming More Acceptable In The workplace?

 There have been occasions, with varying degrees of success, where people have been dismissed from a job — in their opinion, because of a tattoo.

 People have also been dismissed because of another person’s tattoo, in this case, a confederate flag, along with allegations of racism exemplified by the tattoo.

 Some have claimed that their tattoo has religious significance, thereby affording protected status to it and the individual, and allowing a wrongful dismissal suit to be brought, resulting in a six-figure award.

 This leads to interesting times for employers and workers where both sides have rights, either legally or morally.
 Driving away a potential customer base with bad press is all too easy in this modern, viral age.

 What Can We Learn From This?

 We can see that there are businesses/jobs that have always been, shall we say, tattoo happy.
-The Merchant Navy and construction industry are two good examples of this.
+The US Navy and the construction industry are two good examples of this.
 There are still businesses with exclusionary policies regarding tattoos, for example, banking front-line services, and there are those that are in transition.

 Change is only brought about in society, by society — a true definition of change from within.
 Modern business owners are now as likely to be inked.
 Modern workforces are made up of a pool, a microcosm of the ocean of society they’re drawn from.
 As we have an increasingly decorated population, we have an increasingly decorated workforce.